MaliOfficial Name: Republic of Mali

 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: Travelers are subject to local laws.
-Persons violating local laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs are severe, and convicted offenders can expect long jail sentences and heavy fines.
-Travelers may be taken in for questioning if stopped by the police and unable to produce their passport or for taking pictures of certain buildings.
+Travelers may be detained for questioning if stopped by the police and unable to produce their passport or for taking pictures of certain buildings.
 Driving under the influence of drugs or alcohol may lead to arrest.
 If you break local laws, your U.S. passport will not help you avoid arrest or prosecution.
 The U.S. government cannot get you out of jail.

 Cultural Property: Mali is a signatory to the Treaty on Cultural Property, which restricts exportation of Malian archeological objects, in particular those from the Niger River Valley.
 Visitors seeking to export any such property are required by Malian law to obtain an export authorization from the National Museum in Bamako.
 Contact the Embassy of Mali in Washington D.C. or the nearest Malian consulate for specific information regarding customs requirements.
 U.S. Customs and Border Protection may impose corresponding import restrictions in accordance with the Convention on Cultural Property Implementation Act.